ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

    ```

 This script builds the app images by invoking our `build_push_apps.sh` script and then runs the `deploy_publisher_consumer_apps.sh` script.
 When deploying the Bitnami images, push changes to the `deploy-bitnami` branch.
 Similarly, for deploying app images, push changes to the `deploy-apps` branch.
 This should trigger the action and execute the deployments.

+> 👉 It's important to note that while we've covered a local and a GitHub Action deployment, deploying on a cloud provider environment involves additional considerations.

 ## Deployment Strategy